Hepatitis B

 • Mother-to-child transmission (during birth)

-Pregnant women who have HBV can pass the virus on to their babies.
-Unlike adults, who mostly clear HBV naturally, most infants who become infected with HBV will develop chronic HBV.
+Pregnant people who have HBV can pass the virus on to their babies.
+Unlike adults, who mostly clear HBV naturally, most infants who acquire HBV will develop chronic HBV.
 The good news is that infants can be given immune treatments at birth to greatly reduce the chances that they will become chronically infected or suffer any liver damage.

 Prevention of HBV